fauzanrhm/CVRPTW-R/README.md

 # Capacitated Vehicle Routing Problem with Time Windows (CVTPTW) calculated with Genetic Algorithm (GA) and visualise in Indonesia Interactive Maps (ggplots &amp; ggiraph)

+This is the following library that need to be run in R Console. install.packages(“tidyverse”) install.packages(“ggrepel”) install.packages(“GA”) install.packages(“doParallel”) install.packages(“tictoc”) install.packages(“readxl”)
+install.packages(“writexl”)
+install.packages(“indonesia”)
+install.packages(“ggiraph”)

+The doParallel package is used to speed up the program running process, doParallel will run the program in parallel. doParallel is required for large scale route determination.

 ![alt text](https://user-images.githubusercontent.com/78789134/107484343-debac700-6bb4-11eb-99b1-4763bb52db49.JPG)

+Preface :

 Distribution is an activity to transfer goods from the supplier to the agent in a supply chain.
 Distribution is key to the profits that the company will earn because the distribution will directly affect the cost of the supply chain and the needs of the agent.
 The right distribution network can be used to achieve a wide range of objectives from supply chains, ranging from low cost to high response to agent demand

 <p align="center">
   <img src="https://user-images.githubusercontent.com/78789134/107484038-72d85e80-6bb4-11eb-95ee-e6609cf726e0.JPG" />
 </p>

+Overview :

 Planning the distribution process which is important so that companies can deliver products to consumers on time, in the right place, and good condition.
 The distribution of products from source to several destinations is certainly a fairly complex problem because the existence of several places of destination for product delivery will cause several distribution lines that are longer travel times.
 Poor distribution system planning will lead to wasteful transportation costs.